Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Introduction

-Section \ref{sec:higherorderhyperbolic} is devoted to strictly hyperbolic equations of higher order $n\in\N$, $n\geq2$; we show that the coefficients have to satisfy similar conditions as in the case of second-order strictly hyperbolic equations in order to obtain the existence and uniqueness conditions of a random-field solution to the SPDE.
-However, we will show that we can allow for more general spectral measures.
-In fact, the proof of Theorem \ref{thm:morderhyperbolic} points out that the set of spectral measures $\mu$ (see Section \ref{sec:stochastics}) that can be used to produce a random field solution to higher order strictly hyperbolic SPDEs enlarges as the order $n$ of the equation increases, see formula \eqref{yeah} and the discussion below it.
+Section \ref{sec:higherorderhyperbolic} is devoted to strictly hyperbolic equations of higher order $n\in\N$, $n\geq2$; we show that the coefficients have to satisfy similar conditions as in the case of second-order strictly hyperbolic equations in order to obtain the well-definedness of a random-field solution to the SPDE.
+However, we will show that the higher the order of the equation, the larger is the class of spectral measures that we can allow for.

-In Section \ref{sec:weakhyperbolic} we relax the assumption of the strict hyperbolicity on the partial differential operator and provide an example of an operator of the form \eqref{intro1i} which does not satisfy \eqref{intro2}.
-We show that, in this case, the existence and uniqueness conditions have to be strengthend in order to deal with this degeneracy.
+Finally, in Section \ref{sec:weakhyperbolic} we relax the assumption of the strict hyperbolicity on the partial differential operator and provide an example of an operator of the form \eqref{intro1i} which does not satisfy \eqref{intro2}.
+We show that, in this case, random-field solutions can only be obtained under stronger conditions, needed to deal with this degeneracy.

-At the end of this article, in Section \ref{sec:wave}, we present the example of the stochastic wave equation, showing that it can be fit into the framework of this paper and that its treatment is consistent with the approach in \cite{dalang}.